 The possibility of an empty bank account

-Penny stocks are risky.
-In fact, they are often too risky for most peoples tolerance.
+Trading penny stocks is risky.
+In fact, these stocks are often too risky for people’s tolerance.
 The volatility of the vast majority of penny stocks is enough to make even the strongest person nauseous.
 You must be willing to take the lows with the highs and learn to cut your losses.
 You’re not going to win every trade.
 In fact, you’ll probably lose the large majority of them in this industry.
 The idea is to limit your losses to the point where your wins cover the cost of them and then some.

 It’s very, very hard to find accurate information about these companies

 One of the rules for being listed on an exchange like the TSX or the NYSE is the fact that you must submit financial reports and earnings.
 Unfortunately, companies trading penny stocks to a large degree are not required to do so.
 Therefore, you’re either trading fundamentally blind and relying purely on technical indicators, or just guessing.
 Digging for financial documents on pink sheet companies can take a big shovel, and even then you may come up empty.

 You will find penny stock scams all over the place.
 The pump and dump, the short and distort.